Search for Higgs boson decays into Z and J/$\psi$ and for Higgs and Z boson decays into J/$\psi$ or $\Upsilon$ pairs in pp collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction

 The energy of electron candidates is determined from a combination of the track momentum at the main interaction vertex, the corresponding ECAL cluster energy, and the energy sum of all bremsstrahlung photons attached to the track~\cite{Khachatryan:2015hwa}.
 The dielectron mass resolution for $\PZ\to\EE$ decays when both electrons are in the ECAL barrel is 1.9\%, and is 2.9\% when they are in the endcaps.
 To reduce contamination from particles incorrectly identified as electrons, reconstructed electrons are required to pass a multivariate electron identification discriminant.
 This discriminant, which is described in Ref.~\cite{Khachatryan:2015hwa}, combines information about the quality of tracks, the shower shape, kinematic quantities, and hadronic activity in the vicinity of the reconstructed electron.
 Isolation variables are also included among the discriminant's inputs.
 Therefore, no additional isolation requirements are applied.
 The selection based on the multivariate identification discriminant has an electron identification efficiency of 90\% while the rate of misidentifying other particles as electrons is 2--5\%.
-Electrons are reconstructed within the geometrical acceptance corresponding to $\abs{\eta} <2.5$.
+Events with at least two oppositely charged electrons with $\pt>3\GeV$ and $\abs{\eta} <2.5$ and two oppositely charged muons are accepted.

 Further selection criteria are applied to the different four-lepton final states to achieve the lowest expected upper limit at 95\% \CL~\cite{junk,read,combiner}.
 This optimization is performed with data with the signal regions removed~\cite{blinding} and replaced by simulated events, and with the simulated signal shape.